lupalberto/neutral-atom-vm/docs/vm-architecture.md

 - `src/service/job.hpp`, `src/service/job.cpp` define:
   - `JobRequest`: job identifier, hardware config, program (vector of `Instruction`), `shots`, and metadata.
   - `JobResult`: status, elapsed time, measurements, message.
-  - `JobRunner`: runs a job by constructing a fresh `VM` per shot and executing the program.
+  - `JobRunner`: runs a job by constructing a fresh `StatevectorEngine` per shot and executing the program.
   - A JSON serialization of `JobRequest` used by tests.

 - `src/bindings/python/module.cpp` exposes a Python binding: